dhabid/Garage-door-opener/README.md

 ## Step 2: Port Forwarding
 > [!Tip]
 > Port forwarding is a way of allowing people from the internet to connect to you.
-A port forward puts a device outside of your router, as if it was directly connected to the internet.<br>
+A port forward puts a device outside of your router as if it was directly connected to the internet.<br>

-Next you need to go to your router webpage and configure Port Forward.<br>
+Next, you need to go to your router webpage and configure Port Forward.<br>
 If you don't know your router webpage you can check your router.
 But usually is something like http://192.168.1.1/.<br>
 If you don't know how to Port Forward check [this website](https://portforward.com/) and search for your router.<br>
-In my case (Vodafone Gigabox router) this were the steps:
+In my case (Vodafone Gigabox router) these were the steps:
 * Go to `Internet`->`Port Mapping`->`Click the Plus Button`
 Something like this should appear:<br>
 <p align="center">